Non-abelian Hodge correspondence over singular K\"ahler spaces: Non-abelian Hodge correspondence on K ahler klt spaces

 Let $\gamma:Y\rightarrow X$ be a maximally quasi-\'etale cover.
-Note that $\mT_Y=\gamma^{[*]}\mT_X$ by the reflexivity.
-Since $\widehat{c}_1(\mT_X)=0$, it follows from Theorem \ref{main-maximallyquasietalecase} that the equality in \eqref{equa-miyaoka2} holds if and only if $\mT_Y$ is a locally free and flat sheaf, which is equivalent to that $Y$ is smooth by the Lipman-Zariski conjecture for klt spaces (cf. \cite[Theorem 1.13]{KS21}) and so is a torus thanks to Yau's theorem \cite{Yau78}.
-The proof is complete. \end{proof}
+We have $\mT_Y=\gamma^{[*]}\mT_X$ by reflexivity.
+Since $\widehat{c}_1(\mT_X)=0$, Theorem \ref{main-maximallyquasietalecase} implies that the equality in \eqref{equa-miyaoka2} holds if and only if $\mT_Y$ is locally free and flat.
+The Lipman-Zariski conjecture for klt spaces (cf. \cite[Theorem 1.13]{KS21}) then yields that $Y$ is smooth.
+By Yau's theorem \cite{Yau78}, $Y$ is a complex torus and the proof is complete. \end{proof}